-Living in Local Homes in Ireland
+Living in Like a Local in AirBnBs in Ireland

 I traveled to Ireland in July 2016 for a horseback riding trip, and it was some work finding suitable accommodation.
 Not only did hotels cost more, but they made me feel like a tourist.
-So I looked for accommodations on Airbnb.
+So I looked for accommodations in Airbnbs in Ireland.
 I always wanted to know what it was like living in a local’s house.
 I do not mean right in the city where all the tourists are, but rather in the suburbs or remote areas.
 Two places – one in Falcarragh in County Donegal and in Londonderry in Northern Ireland – turned up in my searches and looked ideal.

 I stayed in Falcarragh because it was the closest town to Dunfanaghy, where my horseback riding trip was.
 I also got the chance to visit a remote town and meet locals.
 Although there was not much to do in Dunfanaghy, my stay was peaceful and relaxing.
 Dunfanaghy is a good place to go if you want to experience mainly local life and be off the beaten path.
 It’s a small, remote town without tourist attractions but many scenic views.

 Because I did not have a car, I had to be careful when choosing accommodation.
 Before booking, I contacted the hosts to ensure that public transportation was available, or whether I’d be able to take a cab to visit some sites.
 The house in Falcarragh was a bit remote so I was concerned about lack of public transportation.
 Falcarragh is a small town way out in the northwest of Ireland.
 It’s mostly unknown to tourists.
 Staying off the beaten path is my idea of a trip.
 That was a good way to experience local life.

 Living in a local’s house was a wonderful experience.
 I felt more like a local and less like a tourist.